WLCG-AuthZ-WG/common-jwt-profile/profile.md

 When a capability is asserted (only in Access Tokens), it is relative to the VO's coarse-grained authorization; the resource only maps the token to a VO and then uses the capabilities in the token for fine-grained authorization within the VO's authorized area.
 In this way, the VO, not the resource, manages the authorizations within its area.

 For a storage resource, the "authorized area" is typically implemented as a set of one or more request prefixes assigned to a VO, corresponding to file paths on a filesystem.
 Requests should be authorized by evaluating the scopes within the context of these prefixes.
 For example, suppose a resource server `https://storage.site.org` has associated an issuer `https://vo.example.org` with prefix `/vo`.
-Then, a token with scopes `storage.read:/ storage.create:/stageout` can authorize:
+Then, a token with scopes `storage.read:/ storage.create:/stageout` authorizes:

 - A `GET` request for `https://storage.site.org/vo/sample_file1`
 - A `GET` request for `https://storage.site.org/vo/stageout/sample_file2`